mkaz/hastie/example/pages/getting-started.md

 The [Hastie documentation site](https://mkaz.github.io/hastie/) is generated using Hastie.
 See the [github example directory](https://github.com/mkaz/hastie/tree/master/example) for configuration and pages and the [themes/docs](https://github.com/mkaz/hastie/tree/master/themes/docs) for templates files.

-### Static  Directory

-If a directory named `static` exists in the `LayoutDir`, Hastie will copy it as-is to the root of the `PublishDir`.

-### Markdown Front Matter
+## Markdown Page

-Hastie uses front matter to specify custom parameters.
+Hastie uses front matter to specify parameters for each page.
 The parameters are specified at the top of the markdown document in a section delimited with `---`.

 Example top of markdown document: